qooando/vlc-scheduler/README.md

 ## Features

-- Schedule videos based on time and priorities
+- Schedule images and videos based on priorities and times
-- Play sequential stream
+- Play sequential stream, interrupt them with timed events
 - Schedule and play video at specific times

+## TODO

+- [ ] Repeat group up to N times
+- [ ] Repeat every clip up to N times
+- [ ] Pause and resume an preempted lower-priority video
+- [ ] Stop a group at a specified time (absolute max time or relative to start time)
+- [ ] Improve performance

 ## Fast start (linux)